 How to search the collection: LexisNexis Academic provides abstracts of articles in the New York Times (Late City Edition) from January 1, 1969 to May 31, 1980, and full text from June 1, 1980 to the present.

 The following databases also provide indexing (not full text) for the New York Times (Late City Edition): EBSCOHost ( from 1989+) and Reader's Guide Abstracts (from August 2, 1993+).

 New York Times Article Archives 1851-the present indexes over 15 million articles published in the New York Times from September 1851 to the present.
-Users can search for specific articles by keyword or phrase, author, headline, date, or date range.
+Users can search for specific articles by keyword or phrase, author, headline, date, or date range (dates need to be entered via the calendar and then manually changed to the date range you want.).
 Searches may be limited to articles only or broadened to include advertisements and other listings.
 The New York Times online Archive is now free back to 1987.
 For articles prior to 1987, you can use the citation information to locate the articles on microfilm in Truman's library collection.

 The New York Times Index (in print) encompasses the news and editorial matter in the final Late City Edition of The Times - the same edition that is microfilmed - including the Sunday supplementary sections and including advertisements that are related to the news and likely to be of interest to users.
 The New York Times Index is located in the Microforms Room at Micro Reference AI21 N45.
 It includes the New York times index "Prior series" consisting of the original handwritten index for Sept.
 18, 1851/Aug.
 31, 1858, and the newly prepared index for Sept.
 1858-Dec.
 1912.
 When using the New York Times Index, follow these steps:

 For certain years, make sure you are in the correct portion of the volume: